China–Iran relations: China and the Islamic Republic of Iran

-Economic cooperation agreement

 In March 2021, the two countries signed a 25-year cooperation agreement.
 This agreement is estimated to be worth up to $400 billion.
 This agreement has been interpreted by the West as a response to the ongoing sanctions on Iran.
 The agreement has been described as a mutually beneficial initiative for both countries, providing Iran with economic relief, while supporting China's regional ambitions and access to energy resources.
 In February 2023, Iranian President Ebrahim Raisi visited China in the first such visit by an Iranian leader to China in more than twenty years.
-On March 10, 2023, Iran and Saudi Arabia announced that they would normalize their relations, in a deal brokered by China.
+On 10 March 2023, Iran and Saudi Arabia announced that they would normalize their relations, in a deal brokered by China.
+In June 2025, China's ambassador to the UN, Fu Cong, condemned Israeli strikes on Iran.
+On 17 May 2026, Iranian parliament speaker Mohammad Bagher Ghalibaf was appointed as the special representative for China, proposed by president Masoud Pezeshkian and supported by supreme leader Mojtaba Khamenei.

 Economy

-After the JCPOA was signed in July 2015, China and Iran agreed to expand trade relations to $600 billion in ten years from January 2016, on the occasion when Chinese leader Xi Jinping paid Hassan Rouhani a state visit.
+China is both Iran's largest trading partner and its primary destination for energy exports.
+After the Joint Comprehensive Plan of Action (JCPOA) was signed in July 2015, China and Iran agreed to expand trade relations to $600 billion in ten years from January 2016, on the occasion when Chinese leader Xi Jinping paid Hassan Rouhani a state visit.
 This constitutes an increase of over 1,000%.
 The agreement was concordant with the One Belt, One Road framework.
 A total of 17 agreements were signed, including one which relates to the Iranian nuclear program.
-The Chinese will help connect Tehran with Mashhad via their high-speed rail technology.
+The Chinese will also help connect Tehran with Mashhad via their high-speed rail technology.